syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/03-preparation.md

 ### Choose one of the options below:

-#### 1. Existing Management Cluster.
+#### 1. Existing Management Cluster

 For production use, a “real” Kubernetes cluster should be used with appropriate backup and Disaster Recovery policies and procedures in place.
-The Kubernetes cluster must be at least a [supported version](https://github.com/syself/cluster-api-provider-hetzner/blob/main/README.md#%EF%B8%8F-compatibility-with-cluster-api-and-kubernetes-versions).
+The Kubernetes cluster must be of a [supported version](/docs/caph/01-introduction).

-#### 2. Kind.
+#### 2. Kind

 [kind](https://kind.sigs.k8s.io/) can be used for creating a local Kubernetes cluster for development environments or for the creation of a temporary bootstrap cluster used to provision a target management cluster on the selected infrastructure provider.